zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    more information about the SSL/TLS protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_client: True if event is raised for the client side of the connection
+   :param is_client: True if event is raised for the client side of the connection
               (the side that sends the client hello).
 This is typically equivalent with the originator, but does not have to be in all circumstances.

-   :level: The severity level, as sent in the *alert*.
+   :param level: The severity level, as sent in the *alert*.
 The values are defined as
           part of the SSL/TLS protocol.

-   :desc: A numerical value identifying the cause of the *alert*.
+   :param desc: A numerical value identifying the cause of the *alert*.
 The values are
          defined as part of the SSL/TLS protocol.

    .. zeek:see::  ssl_client_hello ssl_established ssl_extension ssl_server_hello